Lantana Gold Plants: Add Golden Beauty to Your Garden

 Water moderately, allowing the soil to dry out slightly between waterings.
 Avoid overwatering, as these plants are drought-tolerant once established. - Can these plants tolerate frost?

 Use a balanced, slow-release fertilizer in the spring to promote healthy growth and abundant flowering.
-Avoid over-fertilizing, as this can lead to excessive foliage growth at the expense of blooms. - How do I ensure my Lantana plants produce lots of flowers?
+Avoid over-fertilizing, as this can lead to excessive foliage growth at the expense of blooms. - How do I ensure my plants produce lots of flowers?

 Plant in full sun (at least 6-8 hours of direct sunlight daily), provide well-drained soil, and deadhead spent flowers regularly to encourage continuous blooming.